CHTC/recipes/software/Conda/README.md

 For non-interactive HTCondor jobs, you do not need to activate an environment to use the conda packages, nor should you try.
 This means that your executable can be a `.sh` or `.py` or script file, so long as their is a proper shebang (the first line, starting with `#!`).

-For interactive HTCondor jobs, you will need to first run `condor activate` in order to use the conda packages.
+For interactive HTCondor jobs, you will need to first run `conda activate` in order to use the conda packages.